-Figure 5: Zoning Map (Proposed) This application is a request to amend the future land use designation on parcels 16184-000-000, 16185-000-000, 16201-004-000, 16194-001-000, 16194-002-000 and 16194-000-000.
-A companion application, Z25-000004, is requesting a rezoning for the same parcels.
-The applicant is seeking to amend the land use designations on the future land use map in anticipation of future residential development.
-If approved, the northern portion of the site would have a designation of Conservation, covering the portion of the site that is approximately aligned with the Eastside Greenway Strategic Ecosystem.
-The remainder of the site would be designated as Low Density Residential (1 to 4 units/acre).
+Figure 5: Zoning Map (Proposed) This application is a request for a rezoning of parcels 16184-000-000, 16185-000-000, 16201-004-000, 16194-001-000, 16194-002-000 and 16194-000-000.
+A companion application, Z25-000003, is requesting a large-scale comprehensive plan map amendment on the same parcels.
+This application is intended to provide consistent zoning districts to implement the amended land uses if Z25-000003 is approved.
+The current zoning districts of R-1a (residential, 1 to 4 dwelling units/acre), Agriculture (1 dwelling unit per 5 acres) and commercial districts of BR (retail sales and services), BH (highway-oriented business services) and MB (business marine) would be rezoned to C-1 (conservation), RE-1 (residential, 1 dwelling unit per 2 acres to 2 dwelling units/acre) and R-1a (residential, 1 to 4 dwelling units/acre).
+The existing and proposed zoning are shown above in Figures 4 and 5.
 Site description The site consists of six parcels totaling approximately 82 acres located to the northwest of the SE Hawthorne Rd./Lakeshore Dr. intersection, in the southeastern portion of the Urban Cluster.
 The existing future land use designation of the site includes a mix of Low Density Residential (1 to 4 dwelling units/acre), Estate Residential (up to 1 dwelling unit per 2 acres) and Commercial.
-The zoning of the site includes R-1a and Agricultural in the norther portion of the site and a mix of commercial zoning districts along the portion fronting SE Hawthorne Rd.
-The site is mostly undeveloped, with the exception of some abandoned commercial buildings along SE Hawthorne Rd (on parcels 16194-001-000 and 16194-002-000).
-The northern portion of the site (a little over 30 acres) lies within the Eastside Greenway Strategic Ecosystem and contains wetlands.
+However, should Z25-000003 be approved, this would be amended to Low Density Residential (1 to 4 dwelling units/acre) and Conservation, as shown in Figure 3.
+The existing zoning of the site includes R-1a and Agricultural in the norther portion of the site and a mix of commercial zoning districts along the portion fronting SE Hawthorne Rd.
+The site is mostly vacant with the exception of some abandoned commercial buildings along SE Hawthorne Rd (on parcels 16194-001-000 and 16194-002-000).
+The northern portion of the site (a little over 30 acres) also lies within the Eastside Greenway Strategic Ecosystem and contains wetlands.
 To the north of the site are larger (5+ acre) parcels with single family residences.
 These parcels have Low Density Residential and Estate Residential future land use designations and a mix of zoning (R-1a, R-1c and A).
 To the east of the site are two parcels with Estate Residential future land use designation and Agricultural zoning.
-These parcels are largely covered by wetlands and have a conservation easement.
 The Eastside Strategic Ecosystem also extends along these parcels bordering to the east (with a small portion extending into the southernmost parcel of this site).
-The topographic map (Figure 13 below) also shows the general slope of the land to run downward towards the east, toward wetlands on adjacent parcels.
 To the southeast, across Lakeshore Dr., are parcels with a split of Estate Residential and Commercial future land use designations, with Commercial being located in the vicinity of the Lakeshore Dr./SE Hawthorne Rd. intersection.
 A tree service business is located on parcel 16202-001-000.
-This area is the only area within the eastern portion of the Urban Cluster with a Commercial future land use designation.
+This area is the only area within the eastern portion of the Urban Cluster to have parcels with Commercial future land use designation.
 Parcels to the south of the site (south of SE Hawthorne Rd.) have Commercial future land use and commercial zoning (BH) but no commercial uses.
-Further to the southwest, across the right-of-way for SE Hawthorne Rd./SR 20 (approximately 100 ft.) lies the boundary of Paynes Prairie Preserve State Park, owned by the State of Florida.
+Further to the southwest lies the boundary of Paynes Prairie, owned by the State of Florida.
 To the west of the site is the Green Grove subdivision with Low Density Residential future land use and R-1a zoning.
-Further the northwest (approximately 110 ft.) lies the boundary of the Eastside Activity Center, where County maintenance of SE 51st St. ends.
+Further the northwest lies the boundary of the Eastside Activity Center.